Sundaraja Sitharama Iyengar: Career

-From 1992 to 2011, Iyengar served as the Roy Paul Daniels Professor and Chair of the Department of Computer Science at Louisiana State University (LSU), where he also founded the Robotics Research Laboratory.
-At FIU, he has served as Ryder Professor and Director of the School of Computing and Information Sciences (2011–2020) and Distinguished University Professor since 2018.
-He currently directs the Discovery Lab and the U.S. Army-funded Center of Excellence in Digital Forensics.
+From 1992 to 2011, Iyengar served as the Roy Paul Daniels Professor and Chair of the Department of Computer Science at Louisiana State University (LSU), where he founded the Robotics Research Laboratory, contributing to early research in robotics and intelligent systems.

+In 2011, he joined Florida International University, where he served as Ryder Professor and Director of the School of Computing and Information Sciences from 2011 to 2020.
+In 2018, he was appointed Distinguished University Professor.

+He currently serves as Director of the Discovery Lab at Florida International University and Director of the U.S. Army-funded Center of Excellence in Digital Forensics.
+At FIU, he has contributed to interdisciplinary research in intelligent systems, data analytics, and large-scale computing.
+He also played a key role in establishing a $2.25 million U.S. Army-funded Digital Forensics Center of Excellence in collaboration with multiple universities.

+He has also contributed to initiatives promoting research translation and innovation, including involvement in FIU's technology and entrepreneurship ecosystem.
+Iyengar has held visiting and honorary academic positions, including Homi Bhabha Distinguished Professor at IGCAR, Kalpakkam and Satish Dhawan Professor at the Indian Institute of Science.

+He also holds honorary Distinguished Chair Professorships at institutions such as National Forensic Sciences University, Jain University, PES University, Chanakya University, and Acharya Patashala.
+In addition to academic roles, he has served as a technical adviser to startups including Assurgent Aerospace, IYENTECH Inc., Xpay Life, and Sunplus Software Technologies.
+He has also contributed to technology leadership initiatives, including serving as president for Technology at Noetic Nexus.

 He also holds honorary Distinguished Chair Professorships at National Forensics Sciences University, Jain University, PES University, Chanakya University, and Acharya Patashala in India.
 He played a key role in establishing a $2.25 million US Army Funded Digital Forensics Center of Excellence in collaboration with several Universities globally.

-In addition to his academic work, Iyengar has served as a technical adviser for several startups, including Assurgent Aerospace, IYENTECH Inc., Xpay Life, and Sunplus Software Technologies.
-He is President for Technology at Noetic Nexus.
-He also played a role in establishing FIU’s Tech-Station and Discovery Lab to promote research translation and entrepreneurship.